loreanvictor/tmplr/README.md

 ## Template Recipes

-A recipe instructs `tmplr` on how to update project files with contextual values such as local git information or directory name.
-It can be a single command:
+A recipe instructs `tmplr` on how to update project files with contextual info such as local git info or directory name.
+A recipe can be a single command:

 ```yaml
 # .tmplr.yml